rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

     .. image:: assembly/line_connector.jpeg
         :width: 200
-        :alt: The line follower cable inserted into the connector on the controller board
+        :alt: The line follower cable inserted into the connector on the Breakout headers

     .. image:: assembly/range_connector.jpeg
         :width: 200
-        :alt: The range finder cable inserted into the connector on the controller board
+        :alt: The range finder cable inserted into the connector on the Breakout headers

 Attaching the servo